 Elegoo Resin is another popular plant-based resin that contains a mix of soybean oil and chemicals that you wouldn’t want to leach into your food.
 These companies recommend that you wear gloves and avoid touching the resin directly when using these products.
 Proper ventilation is also essential.

-In short, plant-based filament still isn’t food-safe.
-It makes contact with the Stereolithography apparatus (SLA), which isn’t food-safe.
+In short, plant-based resin still isn’t food-safe.
+It makes contact with the Stereolithography printer (SLA), which isn’t food-safe.
 Plus, most 3D plant-based resin formulas still contain toxic chemicals.

 Bacterial Growth and Build Up